 The Company operates under three reportable segments, primarily aligned with the geographical locations of its subsidiaries: (1) FEI-NY, (2) Gillam-FEI; and (3) FEI-Zyfer.
 Within each segment the Company designs, develops, manufactures and markets precision time and frequency control products for different markets as described below.
 The Company's Chief Executive Officer measures segment performance based on total revenues and profits generated by each geographic center rather than on the specific types of customers or end-users.
-Consequently, the Company determined that the segments indicated above appropriately reflect he way the Company's wholly-owned subsidiaries, FEI-Asia and FEI-Asia and FEI-Asia functions as a manufacturing facility for FEI-NY and other segments with minimal sales to outside customers.
+Consequently, the Company determined that the segments indicated above appropriately reflect the way the Company's management views the business.
+The FEI-NY segment, which operates out of the Company's Long Island, New York headquarters facility also includes the operations of the Company's wholly-owned subsidiaries, FEI-Asia and FEI-Elcom.
+FEI-Asia functions as a manufacturing facility for FEI-NY and other segments with minimal sales to outside customers.
 FEI-Elcom, in addition to its own product line, provides design and technical support for the FEI-NY segment's satellite business.